harfangk/harfangk.github.io/_posts/2017-10-23-tdd-with-idris-review.md

 ## Idris Programming Language

-Having said that, TDD as presented in this book is way more powerful than what I've seen in Haskell.
-It is because of additional features offered by Idris programming language, which is a general purpose pure functional programming language that builds upon the tradition of Haskell and ML.
+Having said that, TDD as presented in this book is way more powerful than what little I've seen in Haskell.
+It is because of additional features offered by Idris programming language.
 Let's look at some of its notable characteristics.

 ### First-class Type

 Idris has first-class type and can pass around types as arguments to other functions.
-If you've experienced the paradigm shift that ocurred when first-class function was introduced, you could guess how much this changes the game.
+If you've experienced the paradigm shift that occurred when first-class function was introduced, you could guess how much this changes the game.
 Like first-class function, first-class type opens up a completely new way to express our intents through code.

-For example, in Idris `List` type is defined as `data List : (elem : Type) -> Type`.
+As a simple example of first-class type, in Idris `List` type is defined as `data List : (elem : Type) -> Type`.
 It's just a regular type that takes another type as an argument, without special interface-like syntax provided by the language.
 Unfortunately, the full implications of first-class type is hard to demonstrate through such trivial example.
 In Idris, this feature is used mostly in conjunction with dependent type, which we will look at next.

 ### Dependent Types